Codemon72/JavaScript--Gym_and_Library/JavaScript/OPERATORS.md

 #### Spread Operator

+The spread operator allows an expression to be expanded in places where multiple arguments (for function calls) or multiple elements (for array literals) are expected.

 ##### Object Spreading
 When we want to make a copy of an object we run into a problem if we simply use the assignment operator =.
 ```